ARMmbed/BLEIntros/index.md

 #mbed BLE

-Welcome; we're here to help you build something awesome with an mbed-enabled BLE platform.
+Welcome.
+We're here to help you build something awesome with an mbed-enabled BLE platform.

 If you're totally new check out our [starters documentation](/GettingStarted/DesignersIntro/), which will walk you through everything you need to know.
 If you have some BLE experience, check out the [short version](/GettingStarted/DevIntro/) and get your first project up and running.